albertlauncher/documentation/src/_docs/extensions/python.md

 permalink: /docs/extensions/python/
 ---

-> TODO: Finish

 The Python extension makes the application extendable by embedding Python modules.
 Since the name of the native extension providing this functionality is "Python extension" and a Python modules in this context is called "Python extension" too, this article refers to the Python extensions by using the term *Python modules*.
 A Python module must have a specific interface to be applicable as extension.
 The interface uses classes which are defined in the builtin `albertv0` module.
 Check the relevant sections below.

+The extension interface and the built-in albert module are _not_ final.
+They are prototypes and intended to be improved on user feedback.

-## Extension interface
+## Extension interface (0.1)

 The extension interface is a versioned protocol that describes how the Python extension interacts with the Python modules.
 The current interface identifier is "PythonInterface/v0.1".
 The interface currently comprises the following:

 ##### `handleQuery(Query)`
-Mandatory function
+Mandatory function.
+This is the crucial part of a Python module.
+When the user types a query, this function is called with a query object representing the current query execution.

 ##### `initialize()`
-Optional function
+Optional function.
+This function is called when the extension is loaded.

 ##### `finalize()`
-Optional function
+Optional function.
+This function is called when the extension is unloaded.

 ##### `__iid__`
-Mandatory variable (string)
+Mandatory variable (string).
+This variable has to hold the interface version the extension implements.

 ##### `__prettyname__`
-Optional variable (string)
+Optional variable (string).
+This variable should hold the pretty name of the extension.
+This string will be displayed to the user.

 ##### `__version__`
-Optional variable (string)
+Optional variable (string).
+This variable should hold the version of the extension.
+This string will be displayed to the user.
+The versioning scheme should follow the [semantic versioning](http://semver.org).

 ##### `__trigger__`
-Optional variable (string)
+Optional variable (string).
+If this extension should be run exclusively, this variable has to hold the trigger that causes the extension to be executed.

 ##### `__author__`
-Optional variable (string)
+Optional variable (string).
+This variable should hold the name of the author of the extension.

 ##### `__dependencies__`
-Optional variable (list of strings)
+Optional variable (list of strings).
+This string should contain any dependencies the extension need to be used.

 ## Api reference - The `albertv0` module

-The Python API exposes several fuctions and classes for use with Albert.
+The Python API exposes several functions and classes for use with Albert.

 ### The `Query` class

-The query class is passed to the function handle query.
+The query class represents a query execution.
+It holds the necessary information to handle a Query.
+It is passed to the handleQuery function.
 It holds the following read-only properties.

 ##### `string`